Medial-EarlySign/medpython/Internal/MedPyExport/generate_binding/README.md

 [![GitHub Repo](https://img.shields.io/badge/github-repo-blue?logo=github)](https://github.com/Medial-EarlySign/medpython)
 ![GitHub Repo stars](https://img.shields.io/github/stars/Medial-EarlySign/medpython)

+**A note on our journey:** Medial EarlySign was a company that developed a proprietary platform for machine learning on electronic medical records.
+Following the company's liquidation, the decision was made to release the core software as an **open-source** project to allow the community to benefit from and build upon this technology.
+Please feel free to [reach me out](#community-and-contributions) in any case of an issue.
+I'm voluntarily holding this, so please be patients.

 Our platform is designed to transform complex, semi-structured Electronic Medical Records (EMR) into **machine-learning-ready** data and reproducible model pipelines.
 The framework is optimized for the unique challenges of sparse, time-series EMR data, delivering **low memory usage** and **high-speed processing** at scale.

 It was conceived as a **TensorFlow** for machine learning on medical data.

 All software is now open-sourced under the MIT license.
-Some of the models developed by Medial EarlySign that are currently in production are available exclusively through our partners.
+Some of the [models](http://medial-earlysign.github.io/MR_Wiki/Models) developed by Medial EarlySign that are currently in production are available exclusively through our partners.

 The framework was battle-tested in production across multiple healthcare sites and was a key component of an **award-winning** submission to the [CMS AI Health Outcomes Challenge](https://www.cms.gov/priorities/innovation/innovation-models/artificial-intelligence-health-outcomes-challenge).